ministryofjustice/hmpps-template-kotlin/README.md

 ## Example Resources

-There is an `ExampleResource` that includes best practice and also serves as a spring security example.
+There is an `ExampleResource` and `ExampleSecondResource` that includes best practice and also serve as spring security examples.
 The template typescript project has a demonstration that calls this endpoint as well.

 For the demonstration, rather than introducing a dependency on a different service, this application calls out to